Bladen County Schools

 Bladen County Schools is a PK–12 graded school district serving Bladen County, North Carolina.
 Its 14 schools serve 5,360 students as of the 2010–2011 school year.

 History

-The history of public education in Bladen County really began shortly after the state passed its first common school law in 1839.
+The history of public education in Bladen County began shortly after the state passed its first common school law in 1839.
 The state was then divided into several school districts.
-In August of that year, voters in Bladen County approved a measure establishing a school system in the county.
-The system started growing and by 1900 there were 11 schools functioning in the county.
+In August 1839, voters in Bladen County approved a measure establishing a school system in the county.
+The system started growing, and by 1900, there were 11 schools functioning in the county.

-By the 1966–67 school year, the segregated Bladen County Schools was operating nine schools for black students and eight schools for white students.
+By the 1966–1967 school year, the segregated Bladen County Schools was operating nine schools for black students and eight schools for white students.
 Integration and school consolidation movements developed that year and by 1971, the system was fully integrated.

 Student demographics

 For the 2010–2011 school year, Bladen County Schools had a total population of 5,360 students and 359.92 teachers on a (FTE) basis.
 This produced a student-teacher ratio of 14.89:1.
 That same year, out of the student total, the gender ratio was 51% male to 49% female.
 The demographic group makeup was: Black, 42%; White, 41%; Hispanic, 12%; American Indian, 1%; and Asian/Pacific Islander, 0% (two or more races: 4%).
 For the same school year, 75.80% of the students received free and reduced-cost lunches.